 Further, we do not have long-term agreements with our customers and our contracts are subject to periodic renewal, usually between every one to three years.
 Some of our key customer contracts are subject to pricing renegotiations at the time of renewal and may also be terminated by any party by notice without cause.
 Our key customers may also elect not to renew their contracts with us upon expiration or following negotiations with us.
 In addition, even if our customers renew their contracts with us, the renewal terms may be less favorable to us than our current contracts with them.
-While there have been no instances of termination, modification or non-renewal of contracts by our key customers in the past three Fiscals, which has adversely impacted our financial results, if any of our key customers fail to renew their contracts, it could result in a decline in our revenues from such customers, which may have an adverse effect on our business, results of operations, cash flows and financial condition.
+While there have been no instances of termination, modification or non-renewal of contracts by our key customers in the past three Fiscals, which has adversely impacted our financial results, if any of our key customers fail to renew their contract with us upon expiration, or if the renewal terms with any of them are less favorable to us than under our current contracts, it could result in a decline in our revenues from such customers, which may have an adverse effect on our business, results of operations, cash flows and financial condition.
 There can be no assurance that any of our key customers will renew their contracts with us upon expiration, or that any renewal terms will not be less favorable to us than our current contracts, and to the extent we are not able to renew our contracts with our key customers, there can also be no assurance that we will be able to find new customers of appropriate size or at all in the future to compensate for any key customers that we lose or that renew their contracts on less favorable terms.